 Sculptor Joan Brown

-Sculptor Joan Brown is a fifth-generation member of a ‘local pioneer family’, according to her biography, growing up on her family property of Abbotsford at Picton.
+Sculptor Joan Brown is a fifth-generation member of a ‘local pioneer family’ growing up on her family property of Abbotsford at Picton.
 She was surrounded by ‘grazing and dairying properties in the valleys of the Razorback Range’.